-Improvements seen in state's adult education programs - Johan Uvin, Deputy Assistant Secretary of Education, US DOE and former director of adult education for the state Department of Education said that changes in the state's adult education policies made since 2006 are beginning to show positive results on standardized test scores.
+Improvements seen in state's adult education programs - Johan Uvin, Acting Assistant Secretary of Education, US DOE and former director of adult education for the state Department of Education said that changes in the state's adult education policies made since 2006 are beginning to show positive results on standardized test scores.
 (Providence Journal, November 2, 2008).

 What are the differences between educating, advocating and sharing information?

 What do we know about adult learning and adult learners?